StevenBoys/BHRM/README.md

 data("time_series_data")
 Y = time_series_data[, -c(1:2)]; X = design_matrix[, -c(1:2)]
 ```
 To train BHRM with the aforementioned dataset, use the R function [`BHRM_cov`](https://github.com/StevenBoys/BHRM/blob/main/R/BHRM_cov.R) as following way.
 The [`BHRM_cov`](https://github.com/StevenBoys/BHRM/blob/main/R/BHRM_cov.R) implements a Gibbs sampling algorithm to sample from the posterior distribution for the BHRM given the dataset.
+It may need at least 10 minutes to train the data, depending on CPU speed.
 ```r
 # set the hyperparameters
 seed.no = 1 ; burn = 5000 ; nmc = 5000 ; thin = 30; varrho = 0